prompt-toolkit/python-prompt-toolkit/docs/pages/full_screen_apps.rst

-To register a new keyboard shortcut, we can use the :meth:`~prompt_toolkit.key_binding.registry.Registry.add_binding` method as a decorator of the key handler:
+To register a new keyboard shortcut, we can use the :meth:`~prompt_toolkit.key_binding.registry.Registry.add_binding` method as a decorator of the key handler.

 .. code:: python